The Rules for Rescheduling Your UK Driving Test

 How many times can I reschedule my UK driving test?

-The DVSA caps reschedules at 6 per booking.
-After the 6th reschedule, the system blocks further changes, and the candidate must take the test on the booked date or forfeit the £62.
-The cap was introduced in 2023 to prevent candidates from sitting on slots indefinitely.
-In practice very few candidates hit the cap; the UK 2024-25 average was 0.8 reschedules per booking.
-A candidate approaching the cap should reconsider whether the original booking is suitable for them.
+Since 31 March 2026 the DVSA caps changes at 2 per booking (reduced from up to 6).
+After the second change, the system blocks further changes, and the candidate must take the test on the booked date or cancel and rebook with a fresh fee.
+The cap was tightened to prevent candidates and resale services from sitting on slots indefinitely.
+In practice the typical pattern is 0 to 1 changes per booking.
+A candidate who has used both should reconsider whether the original booking is suitable.
 The book driving test faster guide covers booking strategy.

 Can I reschedule a UK driving test by phone?